 Is There Parking at Morant’s Curve?

 There is a small parking area across the road from the Morant’s Curve viewpoint.
 It is free to park here.
-In the summer the parking area can get quite busy as it’s a small parking lot.
+The parking area can get quite busy in the summer as it’s a small parking lot.
+From the parking lot to Morant’s Curve is less than a one-minute walk – no hiking involved, making Morant’s Curve a great family-friendly activity in Banff.

 When to Visit Morant’s Curve

 You can visit the Morant’s Curve viewpoint during any season; it always looks magical.
 However, I love the winter season the most.
-Keep in mind that after a big winter storm, plowing is prioritized on the TransCanada before clearing the Bow Vallely Parkway.
+Keep in mind that after a big winter storm, plowing is prioritized on the TransCanada before clearing the Bow Valley Parkway.

 How Long Should You Spend at Morant’s Curve?

 How long you spend at Morant’s Curve depends on if you are waiting for a train to pass by!
-If you are just after the view and a quick photo of Mount Temple with the train tracks, a stop at Morant’s Curve shouldn’t take longer than 10 minutes.
+If you are just after the view and a quick photo of Mount Temple with the train tracks, stopping at Morant’s Curve shouldn’t take more than 10 minutes.
+However, if you are dead set on seeing a train come around the mountains, you could spend an hour or more at Morant’s Curve.

 Tips For Photographs at Morant’s Curve